 The TMDL for the Chesapeake Bay watershed includes new water implementation plans (WIPs) submitted by the District of Columbia and the six states within the 64,000 square mile of Chesapeake Bay watershed - Delaware, Maryland, New York, Pennsylvania, Virginia and West Virginia.
 While EPA would like for the states to take the lead, the EPA has also built-in federal enforcement measures or "backstops" though the TMDL process to force pollutant reduction levels if the District's and states' WIPs fall short of meeting their goals.

-The aggressive action taken by the EPA is rooted in President Obama signing an Executive Order declaring the Chesapeake Bay a national treasure and instructing the federal government to work together in reducing pollution discharges and restoring the Bay.
-The EPA has taken the lead and asserts existing authority under the Clean Water Act allows them to move forward with the "pollution diet" for the Chesapeake Bay.
+The aggressive action taken by the EPA began when President Barack Obama signed an Executive Order declaring the Chesapeake Bay a national treasure and instructing the federal government to work with states to reduce pollution discharges and restore the bay.
+The EPA has taken the lead and asserts existing authority under the Clean Water Act allows it to move forward with imposing the "pollution diet" for the Chesapeake Bay.

 The federal TMDL for the Chesapeake Bay, along with the WIP plans submitted by the states and the District of Columbia, would apply new water treatment requirements for both existing and future commercial properties and would dramatically impact local land use decisions and agricultural operations throughout the Bay's watershed.

-In the fall of 2013, the U.S. District Court ruled against AFB and other organizations who had joined the lawsuit by upholding EPA’s authority to enforce a federal TMDL on the Chesapeake and its tributaries.
+In the fall of 2013, the U.S. District Court ruled against AFB and the other organizations who had joined the lawsuit by upholding EPA’s authority to enforce a federal TMDL on the Chesapeake and its tributaries.
 Twenty-one state attorneys general and eight counties have filed a friend of the court briefs in support of the plaintiffs citing states’ rights.
-The case has been appealed to the U.S. Third Circuit Court of Appeals, the decision by the U.S. Supreme Court in 2016 to not hear the case left in place the lower court’s ruling and the federal "pollution diet" for the Chesapeake Bay.
+Having been confirmed by the U.S. Third Circuit Court of Appeals, the decision by the U.S. Supreme Court in 2016 to not hear the case left in place the lower court’s ruling and the federal "pollution diet" for the Chesapeake Bay.

 - An economic and cost assessment of meeting discharge reductions under the TMDL and WIPs